 Evaluation is a part of process education and may take various forms, be conducted with a variety of persons, occur at many and varied times, and serve several purposes.

-- All centers must have a process for student evaluation in each unit that includes the ACPE Certified Educator’s assessment of and professional judgment about student’s work, abilities, strengths, weaknesses in relation to ACPE Outcomes or Competencies for Certified Educator CPE.
+- All programs must have a process for student evaluation in each unit that includes the ACPE Certified Educator’s assessment of and professional judgment about student’s work, abilities, strengths, weaknesses in relation to ACPE Outcomes or Competencies for Certified Educator CPE.
 In addition to addressing the outcomes/competencies, end of unit evaluations should focus on the student’s individualized learning plan and learning goals and learning issues that have emerged in the CPE experience.

 - The end of unit evaluation must: